DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 You can arrange test code in any manner and reference any modules or libraries.

-TestCafe tests are executed on the server side.
+TestCafe tests are executed server side.
 You can use [test actions](interact-with-the-page.md) to manipulate the tested webpage.
-To determine page elements' state or obtain any other data from the client side, use the [selectors](select-page-elements.md) and [client functions](obtain-client-side-info.md).
+To determine page element states or obtain other data from the client side, use the [selectors](select-page-elements.md) and [client functions](obtain-client-side-info.md).

 To check if the page state matches the expected one, use [assertions](assert.md).